RenderKit/oidn/doc/examples.md

 formats (e.g. OpenEXR, PNG) as well, the project has to be rebuilt with OpenImageIO support enabled.

-Running `denoise` without any arguments will bring up a list of command line options.
+Running `oidnDenoise` without any arguments will bring up a list of command line options.